wikimatze/wikimatze.de/source/_drafts/2012-09-05-installing-a-new-machine.md

 ## Reboot

-After applying all the changes to the system, we need run `sudo init 6`.
+After applying all the changes to the system, we need run `sudo reboot`.
 After that, all should be running and you should have a bunch of new programms installed on your machine.

 ## Getting nextcloud